annebrown/content-data/content/frameworks/comparisons/web-dev/ang2n/build.md

 While N&N have built-in support for Tailwind, it can also be fully integrated into Angular.

-Tailwind adds an enoumous amount of [unnessary styling data](/content/frameworks/tailwind/bloat.md), comprising unused and overridden styles.
+Tailwind adds an enormous amount of [unnecessary styling data](/content/frameworks/tailwind/bloat.md), comprising unused and overridden styles.

 All frameworks can be configured to remove style bloat, which is essential for isolating styling issues (Inspect), and reducing bundle sizes.